Emma Hauck: Letters

 The letters themselves, taken as art, can be considered a form of calligraphy.
 They also share similarities to asemic writing, in which priority is given primarily to the aesthetic value of the written word, not to its linguistic meaning.
-Hauck's writing fills the entire page of her letters, in most cases consisting of the repeated phrase "Sweetheart come" (German Herzensschatzi komm) and in some instances merely "come" (German "komm").
+Hauck's writing fills the entire page of her letters, in most cases consisting of the repeated phrase "Sweetheart come" (Herzensschatzi komm) and in some instances merely "come" (komm).
 These words are written in incredibly dense and at times illegible constructions which vary in shading and value.
 Hauck's motivation for writing these letters is unknown; they are thought to be an expression of her loneliness due to her constant discussion of her family while institutionalized.

 Legacy

 Hauck's letters were included in the 2000 exhibition The Prinzhorn Collection: Traces Upon the Wunderblock at the Drawing Center, New York.

 In 2000, the Brothers Quay directed the film In Absentia, documenting Hauck's letters.
 It was included in the 2013 exhibition Quay Brothers: On Deciphering the Pharmacist’s Prescription for Lip-Reading Puppets at the Museum of Modern Art, New York.

 Nick Cave's 2001 album No More Shall We Part includes the track "Sweetheart Come" co-written by Cave and Barry Adamson.
 Its chorus comprises the title phrase sung fourteen times in succession, echoing the incantatory repetition in Hauck's letters.

 In 2019, the Utah-based Pygmalion Theatre company produced the play Sweetheart Come based on Hauck's letters and her life story.

-In 2021, Amsterdam based photographer Nanouk Prins published a photobook called Empty Forest, based on the letters of Emma Hauck.
+In 2021, Amsterdam based photographer Nanouk Prins published a photobook called Empty Forest, based on the letters of Hauck.